elijahfhopp/RLL/ReadMe.md

 **Not using `extern "C"` for C++ libraries**:

 C++ names are "mangled" to allow for multiple symbols with the same name in source code.
-This allows for namespaces and templates among other things, so stop complaining, :).
-Reversing name-mangling may be a future RLL feature, but it isn't a priority right now as it is often standard to do this anyway.
+This allows for namespaces and templates among other things.
+Reversing name-mangling may be a future RLL feature, but it isn't a priority right now as name mangling is non-standard compiler implemented.

 **Not linking `dl`:**